UoA-CARES/drone_gym/README.md

 Gym for Reinforcement Learning control of Drones

 # Connecting Vicon system
 Before you start, make sure you are inducted in the Motion Capture Lab!
+If the Vicon system is not connected, there will be an error message saying "Drone position is not being updated".

 1. Turn the cameras on by clicking on the two buttons shown in the picture.
 Both top and bottom should be on
 ![Image](https://github.com/user-attachments/assets/721651c8-8104-4b07-b570-9dceae6f8fc1)